China asks some U.S. tech firms to pledge commitment to its policies: NY Times

 In July, China's legislature adopted a sweeping national security law that said all key network infrastructure and information systems must be "secure and controllable".

-(Reporting by Kazunori Takada; Additional reporting by Adam Jourdan; Editing by Paul Tait)
+(Reporting by Kazunori Takada and Adam Jourdan; Editing by Paul Tait and Richard Pullin)